Sam-Andrews/child-diet-inequality/code/README_code.md

 ## Other files

 This directory contains a number of other files that are not directly called by the job script, but are otherwise necessary for the other scripts to run.
 These include:
 * `renv.lock`: manages and automatically installs dependencies for R Scripts via `renv`.
+This serves as a record of this pipeline's computational environment.
 * `.Rprofile`: ensures `renv` is activated.
 * `code.Rproj`: determines the 'starting point' for relative file management in R Scripts.

+Similar files are also seen in the `../visualisations/` directory for the `youngbites.R` script.